 Here is a brief summary of different fire classes along with a reference chart displaying the type of extinguisher for each glass of fire.
 We also share detailed explanation of different types of fire extinguishers below.

-Class A fires include fires caused by combustible materials including paper, fabric, wood and other flammable solids.
+- Class A – fires caused by combustible materials including paper, fabric, wood and other flammable solids.

-Class B fires include fires caused by flammable liquids such as paint, turpentine or petrol among others.
+- Class B – fires caused by flammable liquids such as paint, turpentine or petrol among others.

-Class C fires are those caused by flammable gases including methane, butane or hydrogen among others.
+- Class C – fires caused by flammable gases including methane, butane or hydrogen among others.

-Class D fires include fires caused by combustible metals including potassium, aluminium or magnesium among others.
+- Class D – fires caused by combustible metals including potassium, aluminium or magnesium among others.